bobbbay/dotfiles/README.md

 ### TODO

  - [ ] Set up ssh keys to be declarative (try: SOPS?)
- - [ ] Crete a list of what this config provides, potentially based off of Terlar's configs.
+ - [ ] Create a list of what this config provides, potentially based off of Terlar's configs.
  - [ ] Go through `lib/devshell.nix` and check if there are any unneeded commands/broken commands in there.
+ - [ ] Flake `pkgs/` - see Devos

 ### Credits